runetale/yggdrasill/README.md

     <img src="assets/logo.png" alt="yggdrasill" width="300" height="300" align='center'/>
 </p>

-**Notch is an Automaton tool that executes defined tasks or tasks customized and created by the user through LLM.**
+**Yggdrasill is an Automaton tool that executes defined tasks or tasks customized and created by the user through LLM.**
 It automatically updates prompts in response to actions.
 They are computed from inferences consisting of multiple previous actions.
 - Automated problem resolve